fulldecent/html-validate-nice-checkers/README.md

 - `yarn lint` runs TypeScript type checking
 - `yarn format` formats all source files with Prettier

+### Testing notes

+When running `yarn test` to test Nice Checkers itself, you may see two warnings about missing "root" paths.
+These come from the mock HTTP server (`@jaredwray/mockhttp`) which is only used in our test suite.
+The warnings are harmless and do not affect test results.
+We consider this an error in the upstream mock HTTP server package.
+These warnings do not appear for downstream users who install Nice Checkers to validate their own websites.

 ## Publishing to [npm registry](https://www.npmjs.com/package/@fulldecent/nice-checkers-plugin)

 @fulldecent will periodically create a GitHub release and this triggers [the npm publish workflow](https://github.com/fulldecent/html-validate-nice-checkers/blob/main/.github/workflows/publish.yml).